neurospin/neuro-forge/README.md

 This project contains everything you need to build and update the neuro-forge packages. neuro-forge is a set of packages for the Conda ecosystem dedicated to image analysis and data analysis in neuroimaging.

 # How to install and use neuro-forge packages

+neuro-forge is still in early alpha stage and should only be used for testing.

-neuro-forge packages are contained in a Conda channel located in https://brainvisa.info/neuro-forge.
+neuro-forge packages are contained in a Conda channel located in https://brainvisa.info/neuro-forge (this is a temporary URL, it may change at any moment).
 They can be installed using [Pixi](https://pixi.sh), [Mamba](https://mamba.readthedocs.io) or [Conda](https://docs.conda.io).
 We recommand the use of pixi.
 For instance, once pixi is install, one can use the following script to setup a workspace containing anatomist:

 ```
 # Create a workspace directory